CrayLabs/SmartRedis/doc/data_structures.rst

 An n-dimensional tensor is used by RedisAI to store and manipulate numerical data.
-SmartRedis provides functions to put a key and tensor pair into the back-end database and retrieve a tensor associated with a key from the database.
+SmartRedis provides functions to put a key and tensor pair into the backend database and retrieve a tensor associated with a key from the database.

 .. note::